 - The rotor takes on the same number of poles as the stator field.
 Thus by changing the number of stator poles through pole-changing connection, we can get a set of synchronous speeds for the motor.

-Applications of Hysteresis Motor
+Hysteresis Motor Applications

+While audio recording, noise less operation of recording equipment is very essential.
 Due to quiet operation and ability to derive high-inertia loads, hysteresis motors are used for timing devices and precision audio-equipment.

 Thanks for reading about hysteresis motor working principle.